Soviet First League: Overview

 One unusual feature of the league was one that have taken place before 1989.
-The Soviet Football Union tried to eliminate the growing amount of drawn games, thus, intensify the competition.
-The participated clubs were receiving a point for each drawn game, but the amount of all their drawn games could not exceed a third of all their games played.
+The Soviet Football Union tried to eliminate the growing number of drawn games, thus, intensify the competition.
+The participated clubs were receiving a point for each drawn game, but the number of all their drawn games could not exceed a third of all their games played.
 After that they received no points for any further draws that they earned.
 In 1987, for example, FC Fakel Voronezh was relegated by being short of a point having received no points for their two extra drawn games.

 Laureates of the Soviet second tier competitions

 The teams that either won its group or participated in play-offs are included as well.
 All seasons are double-round robin unless otherwise indicated in "Notes".